cristiantobol/developer-toolcamp/session_04_rest_service.md

 We will now add some code to match requests to GET http://localhost:9000/recipes to the use the `listAllRecipes` function we just wrote in the controller.

+Copy the following code into the `recipeRoutes.js` file:

 **recipeRoutes.js**
 ```javaScript